jgnewman/sequoia/README.md

   appKit.renderIn('#app');

-  // Create rules for a namespace on the state. appKit.createRules('app', {
+  // Create rules for a namespace on the state called 'app'. appKit.createRules('app', {

     // The DEFAULT rule defines the initial shape of this